cvivek07/travel-sdk/README.md

 // Inside your Application initialization code IxigoSDK.init(context, MyAppAuthProvider, /* Other Params */)

 ```

-### Payment
+## Payment

-To customize how payments are processed, you can implement `PaymentProvider` and use it when initializing `IxigoSDK`
+If your App supports a custom Payment mechanism, you can implement `PaymentProvider` and use it when initializing `IxigoSDK`

 ```kotlin
 class MyPaymentProvider(): PaymentProvider {